marta-gaviraghi/sense_of_smell_atlas/README.md

 ```
 ### **3. Installation & Download**
-To use the SoS atlas, you can either download the files manually or clone this repository using Git:
+To use the SoS atlas, you can clone this repository using Git:

 ```bash
 git clone https://github.com/marta-gaviraghi/sense_of_smell_atlas.git